0

 and abroad, and believe you can help promote peace by better understanding other cultures and ways of life.

-Once you fill out a Membership form and submit a check ($50 for each individual) to the Treasurer, you will receive quarterly news briefs from the President by email.
+Once you fill out a Membership form and submit a check ($50 for each individual) to the Treasurer, you will receive regular news briefs and announcements from the President by email.

 By joining you make a commitment to participate in the activities of the club as described below.

 The Baton Rouge club is part of Friendship Force International (FFI).
 There are 370+ clubs around the world.
-The FFI website has more information about the organization, mission, goals, and club exchanges.
+The FFI website has more information about the organization, mission, goals, and journeys.

 2. What do Baton Rouge club members do?

-The club usually sponsors at least two "journeys" during the year: an Incoming and an Outbound as described below.
+The club usually sponsors two to four incoming and outbound "journeys" during the year as described below.
 During those events members participate by either hosting other clubs' members in their homes, serving as a day host/guide, providing transportation, or, at minimum, participating in the welcome and farewell events for visitors.

 3. What do you mean by the term "Journey?"